claytonkreisel/poke-react-exercise/README.md

 This directory is where you will house any helper functions or objects that you create for your app.

-This directory already contains a sub-directory named `poke-tools` which contains a `pokeTools.js` file that houses our fetching functions for the main dataset for this app which is found in the `pokemon.json` file also in this subdirectory.
+This directory already contains a sub-directory named `poke-tools` which contains a `pokeTools.js` file that houses our fetching functions ([documented below](https://github.com/claytonkreisel/poke-react-exercise#helper-functions)) for the main dataset for this app which is found in the `pokemon.json` file also in this subdirectory.
 There is no need to edit any code in the `poke-tools` directory.
 Though as part of this exercise you will need to fix the unit tests that are failing for these functions you will not need to edit these functions yourself.

 #### The `tests` Directory